 I grew up in Morocco in a traditional Moroccan family in Salé, one of Morocco oldest cities.
-My Mother’s family was very attached to tradition.
-One of my happiest memories were in my aunt’s little sewing shop, playing with colors, materials, patterns and learning how to sew, knit and embroider.
+My Mother’s family was very attached to traditional Moroccan lifestyle.
+Food was always cooked from scratch and we had a great appreciation of traditional handicrafts and beautiful handmade pieces.

-We regularly used to spend afternoons walking the Medina narrow streets, entering each small shop, looking for the rights fabrics, colors and sewing threads to create gorgeous Moroccan tablecloths, Caftans or Djelabbas.
-I remember how happy I was to be part of the group, and how my mother and aunts would grow my excitement by allocating a small time to shop the materials for my personal sewing projects.
+One of my happiest memories were in my auntie’s small sewing shop, playing with colors and materials and learning how to sew, knit and embroider.
+I spent many afternoons with my aunt walking the Medina (citie’s downtown) narrow streets, exploring traditional handicraft stores and looking for the rights fabrics, colors and sewing threads to create tablecloths, caftans or djellabas.
+I remember how happy I was to be part of the group, and how my mother and aunt would allocate a small time to shop the materials for my personal sewing projects.

 I also grew up listening to my mother’s stories about her childhood.
 My favorite stories were about the way Moroccan women used to take care of their skin and hair, how they used to dress and the beautiful jewelry designs that almost completely disappeared.
 Her stories contrasted a lot with what I was seeing in that time, a Morocco thirsty of modernity where tradition was seen by many as a flaw, while the Morocco she grew up in in the 60s and 70s was a beautiful mix of tradition and modernity.